Services : Repairs

 Charges may vary with the difficulty and time involved on each job.
 Customers will be informed when additional work is required before it is done.
 Prices are for labor only except where noted.
 Generally, raw materials (e.g. wood, bone) are included; manufactured parts (strings, tuners) are not included.

-Marc's pickup/dropoff schedule with us varies (his home shop is a good distance away), but on average is once every two weeks.
+Marc's pickup/dropoff schedule with us varies (his home shop is a good distance away), but on average is once a month.
 If you have a restricted time frame for your repair job, please contact us in advance to discuss time frame.

 For information on major restorations, click here or scroll to the bottom of this section.